Driving whilst Licence Suspended

-A licence suspension can occur for a number of reasons including the accumulation of too many demerit points, traffic offences, speeding or failing to pay fines when required.
-This differs from a disqualification of licence which is imposed by the Court for extremely serious traffic offences such as dangerous driving or drink driving offences.
+A licence suspension can occur for a number of reasons, and this includes the accumulation of too many demerit points, various traffic offences, speeding or failing to pay fines when required.
+These penalties differ from a disqualification of licence which is imposed by the Court for extremely serious traffic offences, such as dangerous driving or drink driving offences.
 Furthermore, if your licence is suspended you will not need to reapply to drive once your suspension is finalised, while is disqualification requires a reapplication.

 If you or someone you know is facing charges of driving whilst suspended, it is advised to contact our traffic offence lawyers to schedule a consultation.